giscan/Beremiz-arch/README.md

 # Beremiz-arch
 Easy way to install beremiz on Archlinux

-1) PKGBUILD to build yourself
+1) PKGBUILD to build it yourself

 2) Or already build :
   a) Install dependencies :